fabioz/mu-repo/mkdocs_sources/docs/commands.md

 * ``mu auto-update``
     Automatically updates mu-repo (using git -- only works if it has been pulled from git, if it was installed with pip, use pip to update it).

+* `mu upd` = fetches changes for the current branch and compares the current branch with the fetched changes (using WinMerge or meld) -- useful to preview incoming changes.

 * ``mu dd``:
-     Creates a directory structure with working dir vs head and opens WinMerge on Windows or meld on Linux with it (doing mu ac will commit exactly what's compared in this situation).
+    Creates a directory structure with working dir vs head (for the multiple repositores) and opens WinMerge on Windows or Meld on Linux with it (doing mu ac will commit exactly what's compared in this situation).

+    Note that the structure is created with links to the original files (or automatically synchronized if links are not supported), so files edited in WinMerg/Meld will properly change the original files).

     Also accepts a parameter to compare with a different commit/branch.
 I.e.:

         mu dd HEAD^^
         mu dd 9fd88da
         mu dd development

 * ``mu clone``: